 - 6. The Treasurer is responsible for ensuring that effective financial stewardship is in place across the Service in conducting the business of the Authority.
 The Authority's financial management arrangements conform to the governance requirements of the CIPFA Statement on the Role of the Chief Financial Officer in Local Government. - 7.
-The statutory functions of the Proper Financial and Monitoring Officers provide a source of assurance that the Authority's systems of governance and internal control are effective and being complied with. - 8.
-The 2015-16 Internal Audit Plan was approved by the Audit and Performance Review Committee on the 12 May 2015.
+The statutory functions of the Proper Financial and Monitoring Officers provide a source of assurance that the Authority's systems of governance and internal control are effective and being complied with.

+- 8. The 2016-17 Internal Audit Plan was approved by the Audit & Performance Review Committee on the 11 April 2016.
 The plan sets out the combined scope of internal audit work to be completed by the Audit & Review Team and the Devon Audit Partnership.
-A total of 280 internal audit days were utilised to provide assurance to the Authority relating to the management of risks and associated operational activities.
+A total of 260 internal audit days were utilised to provide assurance to the Authority relating to the management of risks and associated operational activities.
 The Audit & Review Team and the Devon Audit Partnership are accountable for the delivery of the plan and the policy includes the requirement to report progress to the Audit & Performance Review Committee at least three times per year.
 The Authority's shared service internal audit arrangements conform to the governance requirements of the CIPFA Statement on the Role of the Head of Internal Audit in public service organisations. - 9.
 The Health & Safety system includes a risk management module.
 Service risk registers are populated and reviewed periodically.
 This process in turn informs the Corporate Risk Register.
 The system also contains current and historic insurance claims data and associated costs that are linked to safety events and, where applicable, Service risk registers. - 10.
 The operation of the Authority's Corporate Risk Register is reviewed by Service management on a quarterly basis to ensure that risks to the Authority's strategic objectives and corporate plans are appropriately identified and managed. - 11.
 The Authority maintains comprehensive insurance cover to support its management of organisational risk. - 12.
-The 2015-16 External Audit provision was provided by Grant Thornton.
+The 2016-17 External Audit provision was provided by Grant Thornton.
 The scope of the External Audit work includes the Accounting Statements and Whole of Government Accounts and a Value for Money Statement.
-No significant issues have arisen to date from the External Audit work completed in 2015-16. - 13.
+No significant issues have arisen to date from the External Audit work completed in 2016-17. - 13.
 The Authority participates in the biennial National Fraud Initiative scheme.
-No significant issues have arisen from the most recent data matches published in 2014/15.
+We completed the return for the 2016/17 initiative and are currently working through the reply. - 14.
+The Service has a Joint Health & Safety Committee which meets every 2 months to monitor health, safety and welfare of employees as per section 2(7) of the Health and Safety at Work Act 1974.
+All representative bodies (trades unions) recognised by the Authority, i.e. the Fire Brigades Union (FBU), the Retained Firefighters Union (RFU), the Fire Officers Association (FOA) and UNISON, are invited to sit on this Committee. - 15.
+A Health & Safety Audit Plan has been rolled out to ensure all Devon & Somerset premises are audited against Health & Safety service policies. - 16.
+The Operational Assurance Team is now embedded in the organisational structure and culture.
+As part of the 'Safe Person Concept' the Operational Safety Assurance Team monitors and reports on a variety of activities linked to Operational Response. - 17.
+The Organisational Safety Manager attends the national Chief Fire Officer's Association (CFOA) H&S meetings & chairs the regional CFOA H&S meetings. - 18.
+A single business change programme has been established applying recognised programme and project management approaches and standards to corporate projects, including changes as a result of the corporate planning proposals.